Common Name: Oriental Bittersweet

 All above and below ground parts of the plant must be destroyed.
 Additionally, no transportation, propagation, or sale of this plant is allowed.
 Failure to comply may result in an enforcement action by the county or local municipality.
 Minnesota Noxious Weed Law.

 Oriental bittersweet is a woody vine that is native to China, Korea, and Japan.
 It was introduced to North America in the mid-1860s as an ornamental.
 Oriental bittersweet has since spread throughout the temperate eastern US and Canada.
-The first confirmed Oriental bittersweet infestations in Minnesota were found, reported, and controlled in 2010 by the Minnesota Department of Transportation on their rights-of-way in the Twin Cities area.
-Tracing back these infestations, we learned that they were planted along fences by persons who thought they had planted American bittersweet.
-A large infestation of Oriental bittersweet has been confirmed in Winona, Minnesota.
+In the mid-1900s, many people promoted the use of Oriental bittersweet for its hardiness and showy fruit which contributed to its popularity as an ornamental vine.

 - The vines girdle and smother trees and shrubs.